-The Language Assessment Committee (LAC) convened by the ESOL consultant, is a group of school staff and parents of students that meet to discuss and develop an appropriate and effective structured language support program for limited English proficient children.
-It is recommended that the LAC meet on a bi-annual basis, to review the student's progress, the effectiveness of the program, and to redirect certain instructional activities, if necessary.
-It is the responsibility of the ESOL Consultant to be the LAC convener.
+The Language Assessment Committee (LAC) is a group of school staff and parents of students that meets to discuss and develop an appropriate and effective structured language support program for limited English proficient children.
+It is recommended that the LAC meet on a regular basis, to review the student's progress, the effectiveness of the program, and to re-direct certain instructional activities, if necessary.
+It is the responsibility of the ELL Consultant to be the LAC convener.

-A Lisbon Language Assessment Committee (LLAC) is in accordance with the districts needs to coordinate and oversee the educational program of limited English proficient students enrolled in the Lisbon School Department.
-Each LLAC is composed of the Building Administrator (or, his/her designee), the School Guidance Counselor, classroom teacher(s), parent/guardian, an ESOL teacher, other ESOL consultants who may be involved with the Committee.
-All members of a school team as well as additional teachers of students, and the student for whom the LAC concerns, are invited to attend the meetings.
+A Lisbon Language Assessment Committee (LLAC) is established at each school to coordinate and oversee the educational program of limited English proficient students enrolled in the Lisbon School Department.
+Each LLAC is composed of the Building Administrator (or, his/her designee), the School Guidance Counselor, classroom teacher(s), parent/guardian, an ESL teacher, other ELL consultants who may be involved with the committee on an "as needed" basis, and the Curriculum Director.
+These members will be ongoing.
+All members of a school team as well as additional teachers of students are invited to attend the meetings.